dpretet/svut/README.md

     svutRun

-svut will scan your current folder, search for the files with "_unit_test.sv" suffix and run all tests available.
+SVUT will scan your current folder, search for the files with "_unit_test.sv" suffix and run all tests available.

 # Example